 What are the nationality / residency rules for joining?

-To join the Regular Army you should be:
+To join the Army Reserve, you need to

-- Citizen of the Irish Republic.
-For the Army Reserve, you will need to no longer be living in the Irish Republic to be eligible to join
+Citizens of the Irish Republic joining the Army Reserve must be living in the UK to be eligible to join

 How fit and healthy do I need to be?